Bluefish-WG/RT2022/bluefishESP/README.md

 - `images` folder: Images provided for the ESP report, and images created for the peer review presentation.
 - `man` folder: Automatically created and updated by the {usethis} package.
 - `R` folder: Functions created and used for data processing, analysis, and visualization.

-The only file not included in this repo is `data-raw/SMA2017_Bratio.xlsx`, which was kindly provided by ICCAT and therefore we do not wish to be a secondary distributor of this file.